Esper89/StardewValley-HeartsOverflow/README.md

 ### Compatible

 - [Better Game Menu] is compatible.
+- [Free Love] is compatible.

 ### Incompatible

+- Overflow hearts do not appear on the animal menu when [Animal Husbandry] is installed.
 - The mod Negative Hearts on Nexus Mods is known to be incompatible.

 ## Extensibility